eyes and hour

 • Easy Onigiri Recipe (How to Make Japanese Rice Balls)

-If you need any help, just leave me a comment below!
-I personally respond to every message.
+If you have any questions or want help shaping your first onigiri, leave me a comment.
+I reply to every message.

 Recipe at a Glance